-- 9.24 The Human Rights Act (1998), which partially incorporates the European Convention on Human Rights (ECHR), has been considered in this Equality impact assessment. - 9.25 The Government of Wales Act 2006 states that a Bill will not be within the legislative competence of the National Assembly for Wales if it is incompatible with the ECHR and could not become law (section 108(6) (c) GOWA 2006).
+- 9.25 The Human Rights Act (1998), which partially incorporates the European Convention on Human Rights (ECHR), has been considered in this Equality impact assessment. - 9.26 The Government of Wales Act 2006 states that a Bill will not be within the legislative competence of the National Assembly for Wales if it is incompatible with the ECHR and could not become law (section 108(6) (c) GOWA 2006). - 9.27 The areas in the ECHR relevant to tax consist of a number of Articles setting out basic principles of human rights.
+The principal Articles which are relevant for the purposes of this Bill are: - Article 1 which guarantees the right to peaceful enjoyment of property; - Article 6 which guarantees the right to a fair and public hearing in the determination of civil rights and obligations and criminal charges and affords further rights where a person is charged with a criminal offence; - Article 8 which requires respect for private and family life; and - Article 14 which prohibits discrimination. - 9.28 Article 1 is relevant because the Bill provides for the control of the use of property to secure the payments of taxes, other contributions or penalties in certain circumstances, although the framework has been devised with the principle of proportionality in mind and ensuring that there are adequate safeguards built into the system.
+Articles 6 and 8 are relevant as the taxpayer will be able to appeal a variety of notices and assessments that may be issued in relation to LTT.
+Relevant case law shows that, generally, tax rules do not engage Article 6 of the European Convention on Human Rights.
+However, it is accepted that some of the provisions within the Bill and TCM (Wales) Act 2016 may be capable of engaging rights under Article 6.
+Whether or not strictly engaged, the Bill ensures that these rights are safeguarded.
+In particular, all decisions made by WRA about a person's liability to the tax, including decisions about any penalties

-- 9.26 The areas in the ECHR relevant to tax consist of a number of Articles setting out basic principles of human rights.
-The principal Articles which are relevant for the purposes of this Bill are: - Article 1 which guarantees the right to peaceful enjoyment of property; - Article 6 which guarantees the right to a fair and public hearing in the determination of civil rights and obligations and criminal charges and affords further rights where a person is charged with a criminal offence; - Article 8 which requires respect for private and family life; and - Article 14 which prohibits discrimination. - 9.27 Article 1 is relevant because the Bill provides for the control of the use of property to secure the payments of taxes, other contributions or penalties in certain circumstances, although the framework has been devised with the principle of proportionality in mind and ensuring that there are adequate safeguards built into the system.
-Articles 6 and 8 are relevant as the taxpayer will be able to appeal a variety of notices and assessments that may be issued in relation to LTT. - 9.28 Although Article 14 is mentioned for completeness, the WRA, which will collect LTT, will be a public body and will therefore, have a duty to maintain and promote the high standards expected of every public sector organisation in Wales. - 9.29 The compatibility of the Bill with the ECHR (including the Articles above) has been considered prior to the introduction of the legislation.
+- payable, will be subject to the right to ask WRA to review the decision, and a right to appeal to the tribunal. - 9.29 Although Article 14 is mentioned for completeness, the WRA, which will collect LTT, will be a public body and will therefore, have a duty to maintain and promote the high standards expected of every public sector organisation in Wales. - 9.30 The compatibility of the Bill with the ECHR (including the Articles above) has been considered prior to the introduction of the legislation.
 That analysis has found that the bill does not contain provisions that are incompatible with the European Convention on Human Rights (ECHR).